Skip to main content

 The ₹7,500 Minimum Pension Hike: What’s the Story?

 The Employee Pension Scheme (EPS-95) has been a lifeline for millions of retirees across India.
-For years, the minimum pension under this scheme has been fixed at ₹1,000 per month, a sum that might cover your basic needs.
+For years, the minimum pension under this scheme has been fixed at ₹1,000 per month, a sum that may not adequately cover your basic needs.
 In early 2025, discussions began around a significant change: a proposal to raise the minimum pension to ₹7,500 per month.

-If this hike comes into effect, it will benefit a lot of pensioners under EPS-95.
+If this hike is implemented, it will benefit many pensioners under EPS-95.
 For many retirees, this jump means improved quality of life.
-From managing household expenses to affording better healthcare, the increased pension could bring a sense of financial security for future uncertainties.
+From managing household expenses to affording better healthcare, the increased pension could bring a sense of financial security against future uncertainties.

 However, it is important to note that the government has not officially approved this proposal.
 In a recent parliamentary update, the Ministry of Labour clarified that no final decision has been made.
 This means the increase is still under consideration, and pensioners will need to wait for an official notification before the change takes effect.
 For you as a private-sector employee, the potential hike signals two things.